FaroghZahra/PUCITChatBotFYP/README.md

 ### Ham Spam Detection:
 Detecting email text as Spam or Ham using Naive Bayes.

+### Heart Disease Detection:
+Detecting whether patient has heart disease or not using Logistic Regression.

 ## Unsupervised Machine Learning:
 Unsupervised learning is a type of algorithm that learns patterns from untagged data.
 Following topics are covered under it's domain.